Common credit card fees & charges

 1. Credit card annual fee

 A credit card annual fee is a yearly fee charged by credit card companies to pay for the account maintenance and extra features the card offers, such as travel insurance and airport lounge access.
-It thus stands to reason that most of the cards that charge a high annual fee tend to be rewards and premium cards, while cards with a low annual fee tend to be more basic ‘no frills’ products.
+Most of the cards that charge a high annual fee tend to be rewards and premium cards, while cards with a low annual fee tend to be more basic ‘no frills’ products.

 Various market sources show that cards with an annual fee charge anywhere between $20 and $750.